chanon-m/sip2ban.github.io/README.md

-# SIP2Ban for Asterisk
+# SIP2Ban for Asterisk and OpenSIPS
-Avoided SIP attackers in Asterisk and OpenSIPS
+Avoided SIP and RTP attackers in Asterisk and OpenSIPS

 #Licensing Information: READ LICENSE